Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Baseline results

 where $T_0$ is the end date of the shortest sample and $T_1-h$ is the end date of the longest sample.

-Table \ref{tab:mse_ardl} reports the MSFE of the ARDL models relative to the benchmark AR, i.e., model \eqref{eq:ardl} without the terms associated with $x_i$ and with the lag length $p$ selected recursively by the BIC.
-Table \ref{tab:mse_ar} shows the root mean square forecast error (RMSFE) of the benchmark AR (direct forecasts).
-The log CAPR ratio is by far the best predictor over long horizons ($h=20,28$) and the second best predictor for both $h=4$ and $h=12$.
-The NNBLI ratio is the most effective predictor for $h =4,12$ and the second best predictor at a 5-year horizon.
-Forecast gains over the benchmark are substantial: the log CAPR ratio and the NNBLI ratio achieve MSFE values as low as 0.29 (log CAPR for $h=20$) and 0.32 (NNBLI for $h=12$).
-For $h=4$, NNBLI has a relative MSFE of 0.54.
-Such results are all the more remarkable if one considers that only two variables have MSFE values lower than 0.8 for $h=4$, only 4 variables for $h=12$ and only 5 variables for $h=28$.
-The absolute RMSFE also helps appreciate the forecast performance of CAPR and NNBLI.
+Table \ref{tab:mse_ardl} reports the MSFE of the ARDL models relative to an AR model, used as a benchmark.\footnote{For the AR model, we consider both direct forecasts, i.e., produced by model \eqref{eq:ardl} without the terms associated with $x_i$ (and with the lag length $p$ selected recursively by the BIC), and iterated forecasts, i.e., using specification \eqref{eq:var} below.
+Since iterated forecasts are generally more accurate, we use these as our benchmark to calculate the relative MSFE of all models.
+Thus, the MSFE of ARDL (direct) forecasts and VAR (iterated) forecasts are fully comparable throughout the paper.
+The root mean square forecast error of the benchmark AR is: 0.0174 for $h=4$, 0.0397 for $h=12$ and 0.0561 for $h=20$.} The log CAPR ratio is by far the best predictor over long horizons ($h=20,28$) and the second-best predictor for both $h=4$ and $h=12$.
+The NNBLI ratio is the most effective predictor for $h =4,12$ and the second-best predictor at a 5-year horizon.
+Forecast gains over the benchmark are substantial: the log CAPR ratio and the NNBLI ratio achieve MSFE values as low as 0.35 (log CAPR for $h=20$) and 0.40 (NNBLI for $h=12$).
+For $h=4$, NNBLI has a relative MSFE of 0.55.
+Such results are all the more remarkable if one considers that only two variables have MSFE values lower than 0.8 for $h=4$, and only three variables for $h=12$ and $h=28$.
+The absolute root mean square forecast error (RMSFE) also helps appreciate the forecast performance of CAPR and NNBLI.
 In terms of 20-quarter cumulative GDP growth, the RMSFE of CAPR is 3.32\%, corresponding to an average annual error of 0.66 percentage points of GDP growth for 5 years.
 For $h=12$, the RMSFE of NNBLI is 2.50\%, corresponding to an average annual error of 0.83\%.

 Other top performers include the unfilled orders for nondurable goods (\textit{AMDMUOx}) (for $h=4,12$), the OECD composite leading indicator ($cli$) (for $h=4,12,20$), the unadjusted price-rent ratio ($pr$) (for $h=4,20$), industrial production of consumer goods (\textit{IPCONGD}) (for $h=4,12,20$), the ratio of households' net worth to disposable income (\textit{NWPIx}) (for $h=4,12$) and the inventories to sales ratio (\textit{ISRATIOx}) (for $h=20$).